kmwang123/cme211-notes/ExamReview2.md

 #include <iostream>

-// Forward declaration or prototype int sum(int a, int b); // tells compiler that there is an implementation for this function and it exists somewhere
+// Forward declaration or prototype int sum(int a, int b); // tells compiler that there is an implementation for this function and it exists somewhere (can put in separate .hpp file)

 int main() {
   int a = 2, b = 3;